How to Clean a Vape Coil

 Cleaning a Vape Coil: The Soaking Method

 To clean a vape coil using the soaking method, simply put some vodka or hot water into a bowl and drop in your coil.
 If you’re using vodka, you can save money by setting your used coils aside until you have several that require cleaning.
-Vodka obviously costs more than tap water, but it can also dissolve sucralose residue more quickly than plain water.
+Vodka obviously costs more than tap water, but alcohol also dissolves sucralose residue more quickly than plain water.

 Remove the coils from the cleaning solution.
 If you cleaned your coils with vodka, give them a good rinse.
 Leave the coils out to dry for a day.
-When they’re finished drying, they’re ready to use.
+When they’ve completely dried, they’re ready to use.
 Don’t forget to prime the coils with e-liquid before using them.

 Agitation is an important part of effective cleaning.
 That’s why people use automatic washing machines rather than washing their clothes by hand – because a machine can provide constant agitation without getting bored or tired.
 You can get the same effect with your vape coils by cleaning the coils in an ultrasonic jewellery cleaner.

 An ultrasonic cleaner produces a gentle vibration that’s extremely effective in dissolving coil gunk, and it can do the job with nothing but plain tap water.
 The first step is removing the coil, just drop your coils in and let the cleaner do its job for a few hours.
-Although we’ve just told you that you’ll never mistake a cleaned coil for a new one, many people report that cleaning your vape coils with an ultrasonic cleaner can get a dirty coil so close to new that it’s almost impossible to tell the difference from a new vape coil.
+Although we’ve just told you that you’ll never mistake a cleaned coil for a new one, many people report that cleaning your vape coils with an ultrasonic cleaner can get dirty vape coils so thoroughly clean that it’s almost impossible to tell the difference from a new vape coil.